 Amdocs visited our college to recruit for the role of Software Engineering Associate.
 The selection procedure consisted of 1 online round and 3 F2F interview rounds.

-The Online Round was conducted in an exam portal made by Amdocs.
-The Exam was of a duration of 120 minutes and it had questions from following topics:
+Online Round: The Online Round was conducted in an exam portal made by Amdocs.
+The Exam was of a duration of 120 minutes and it had questions from the following topics:

 - Basic MCQ questions on Unix.
 The questions would seem easy if you are quite comfortable with using any Unix OS.
 Many questions were mainly based on common Unix Commands.